fred-drake/container-digest/README.md

 architectures = ["linux/amd64"]
 ```

-## Output Format
+## Output Formats

+The application supports two output formats: JSON and Nix.

+### JSON Format

-The application outputs a JSON array of container digest information:
+When using the default `--output-format=json`, the application outputs a JSON structure of container digest information:

 ```json
 {